rfresh2/ZenithProxy/README.md

 ### Discord Bot Setup

-* Create a discord bot here `https://discord.com/developers/`.
+* Create a discord bot here: [discord.com/developers](https://discord.com/developers/)
 * Enable `Message Content Intent` under the "Bot" tab.
 * Invite the discord bot to a server.
 * Create a role for users to manage the proxy, a channel to manage the